ursulagraber/ursu-playground/_posts/2020-02-07-en-sternschnuppen.md

 Group performance by Ursula Graber

-When the organism of every living being makes itself independent, playful and courageous, then it happens: magic sets in, something inexplicable, wonderful, and we are amazed.
+When the organism of every living being makes itself independent, playful and courageous, then it happens: magic sets in - something inexplicable, wonderful, amazing.
 Beyond any logic and yet following a secret order.
-Small particles of a large whole hiss and slither, luminous and mysterious, following the laws of this game, and the mighty mass takes over the dynamic-steering rudder.
+Small particles of a large whole hiss and slither, luminous and mysterious, following the laws of this game, and the mighty mass takes over the dynamic-steering tiller.

 As part of the festival spleen*trieb 2020.